awsdocs/aws-cdk-guide/v2/multiple_languages.md

 ## Accessing members<a name="multiple_languages_members"></a>

-It is common to refer to attributes or properties of constructs and other AWS CDK classes and use these values as, for examples, inputs to build other constructs\.
-The naming differences described above for methods apply\.
-Furthermore, in Java, it is not possible to access members directly; instead, a getter method is provided\.
+It is common to refer to attributes or properties of constructs and other AWS CDK classes and use these values as, for example, inputs to build other constructs\.
+The naming differences described previously for methods apply here also\.
+Furthermore, in Java, it is not possible to access members directly\.
+Instead, a getter method is provided\.

 ------
 #### [ TypeScript/JavaScript ]